open-web3-stack/open-runtime-module-library/vesting/README.md

 The schedule of a vesting is described by data structure `VestingSchedule`: from the block number of `start`, for every `period` amount of blocks, `per_period` amount of balance would unlocked, until number of periods `period_count` reached.
 Note in vesting schedules, *time* is measured by block number.
 All `VestingSchedule`s under an account could be queried in chain state.

-### Using locked tokens for governance

-Default implementation of tokens locks allow same balance be locked under several locks at a time.
-Parity OpenGov pallet uses locks for conviciton voting.
-It means that vested tokens can be used for voting.
+### Locks

+The implementation uses locks which allow tokens to be locked by other pallets that's also using locks, for example, the conviction-voting pallet.